WorkniceHR/commit-analyzer/README.md

 >
 > This is a fork of [semantic-release's
 > commit-analyzer](https://github.com/semantic-release/commit-analyzer) that has
-> been modified to include a `disableDefaultReleaseRules` option which can be
+> been modified to include `disableDefaultReleaseRules` and
-> used like this:
+> `defaultToPatchRelease` options which can be used like this:
 >
 > ```json
 > {